GabeScott/standard-works-vault/General Conference/1972 October - Watch the Switches in Your Life.md

 Be clean, for the sake of your posterity.
 Someday each of you will meet the girl of your dreams.
 If you truly love her, you would rather cut off your right arm than hurt her.
 Never lose sight of the fact that you are the line through which will pass the qualities of your forebears to the posterity who will come after you.
 Pause and think.
 Will those qualities be diminished or enhanced because of your behavior?
 Be clean, and your strength will be as the strength of ten because your heart is pure.

-Be obedient, my dear young friends.
+*Be obedient,* my dear young friends.
 Be obedient to the calls of the priesthood.
 We recently met with missionaries in England and Europe, more than a thousand of them.
 They are a miracle to me, a constantly renewing miracle.
 Their tremendous capacity, their courage in meeting obstacles, their quiet and effective powers of persuasion—how impressive they are!
 How do they do it? someone asked me.
 That capacity has come slowly, through obedience to the calls of the Church.

 There is no small or unimportant duty in the kingdom of God.
 And out of the fulfillment of each responsibility comes the strength to undertake something new and more demanding.
 The men who sit tonight on the stand in this Tabernacle and the priesthood leaders across the world are for the most part the lengthened shadow of boys who tried earnestly to do what they were asked to do.

 “So nigh is grandeur to our dust, so near is God to man, when Duty whispers low, Thou must, the youth replies, I can.”
 (Ralph Waldo Emerson.)

-Finally, be prayerful.
-The Lord has promised, “Be thou humble, and the Lord thy God shall lead thee by the hand, and give thee answer to thy prayers.”
-(D&C 112:10.)
+Finally, *be prayerful.* The Lord has promised, “Be thou humble, and the Lord thy God shall lead thee by the hand, and give thee answer to thy prayers.” ([[D&C 112.10|D&C 112:10]].)

 President Wilford Woodruff once declared: “It does not make any difference whether a man is a priest or an apostle if he magnifies his calling.
 A priest holds the keys of the ministering of angels.
 Never in my life, as an apostle, as a seventy, or as an elder, have I had more of the protection of the Lord than while holding the office of a priest.”
 Is it not a marvelous thing to contemplate that the priesthood of Aaron, which you young men hold, carries with it the right to the ministering of angels!